-- In-school interest only repayment: Interest-only payments while you’re in school and during your grace period, which prevents interest capitalization.
-You also receive a interest rate discount.
+- In-school interest only repayment: Interest-only payments while you’re in school and during your grace period can help you avoid capitalization.
+You also receive an interest rate discount.
 This repayment plan can save you money over the life of your loan because interest charges won’t pile up while you’re still in school.

 - In-school fixed: You will make fixed monthly payments of $25 a month while enrolled in school and during your grace period.
 This repayment plan is designed to pay down at least a portion of any accrued interest (though possibly not all), which can reduce the amount of interest that capitalizes when you enter repayment.

 As is always the case with student loans, you have the right to pay down principal anytime you’re able — there are no penalties for prepayment.
 So borrowers who want to begin making full payments of interest and principal while they’re still in school have that option.

 Unfortunately, Discover does not offer different loan terms.
 Undergraduate loans are 15-year loans, while graduate and professional loans are all 20-year loans.